 General Information on the Ducati Streetfighter 848

-The Ducati Streetfighter 848 is a lower power version of the bonkers Streetfighter 1098 that doesn’t satisfy anything in terms of design (it still looks amazing) and feeling (still feels incredible to ride).
+The Ducati Streetfighter 848 is a lower power version of the bonkers Streetfighter 1098 that doesn’t sacrifice anything in terms of design (it still looks amazing) and feeling (still feels incredible to ride).

 The heart of the Streetfighter 848 is an 849cc liquid-cooled Testastretta L-twin with four desmodromically actuated valves per cylinder.
-The engine produces a whopping 132 hp — only about 20% down on the 1098.
+The engine produces a whopping 132 CV (130 hp) — only about 20% down on the 1098.
 If that’s not enough then you’re spoiled!

 The position of the Streetfighter 848 is quite aggressive.
 You’ll lean further forward than on your average Monster, though of course not as far forward as on the Ducati 848 sportbike.